simple-crypto/SMAesH-challenge/website/src/rules.md

 ## Grading system

-**TL;DR:** Submit your best attack ASAP, improve, run to submit when a attack is announced and take inspiration from other's attacks.
+**TL;DR:** You gain 1 point every hour your attack remains the best one.

 ### Attack acceptance

-Submissions can be submitted at any point in time, and will be evaluated at unspecified and irregular intervals (normally multiple times a week).
+Attacks will be evaluated at unspecified and irregular intervals (normally multiple times a week), in the order in which they have been submitted.
-If a team makes a series of submissions separated by less than 6 days, only the last one is guaranteed to be evaluated: the other ones might not be evaluated (an already-evaluated attack is never discarded).
-The submissions are evaluated following the submission order, and are evaluated independently for each target.

-For each target, there is at any point in time a **challenger** attack, which is the best public attack.
-(Initially, the challenger is the demo attack or dataset size.)

-A submission with a break in a given target, is a *breakthrough attack* for that target if it reduces by at least 10% the number of online attack traces over the challenger.
-An attack will get points if and only if it is a breakthrough attack.

-All *breakthrough attacks* are:

-- **announced** on the submission website as soon as they are graded (i.e., only team name and claim),
-- **made public** 2 weeks after the announcement (i.e., the full submission is publicly available).
-  At this point, it becomes the challenger if it is better than the previous challenger.

-*Grace period.*
-The above rules imply the existence of a *grace period* of two weeks for competing attacks!
-That is, after announcement of a breakthrough attack, a team can submit an attack with a similar (can be better of worse) claim within two weeks, and get their attack graded against the current challenger and not the concurrent breakthrough attack.
+If a team submits a new attack less than 3 days after submitting its previous attack, and that that previous attack has not been evaluated yet, then it will not be evaluated.

+When the time comes to evaluate an attack, if its claim is more than 90% of the best successful attack evaluated so far, then it is not evaluated (i.e., a 10% improvement is required).

-### Submission points
+### Points

-Points are awarded for two kinds of achievements:
+Points are countinuously awarded for the best successful attack, at the rate of 1 point per hour.

-- improving over the state of the art,
-- remaining the state of the art.

-More precisely:

-1. When new breakthrough attack \\(A\\) is announced,
-\\(A\\) is awarded \\(t \cdot \log_2(n_{C}/n_{A})\\) points where
-    + \\(C\\) is the current challenger,
-    + \\(n_{C}\\) is the claim of \\(C\\),
-    + \\(n_{A}\\) is the claim of \\(A\\),
-    + \\(t_{C}\\) is the survival time of \\(C\\), defined as the (fractional) number of days between the announce of \\(C\\) and the announce of the next challenger.
-2. A challenger \\(C\\) receives \\(t_{C} \cdot \log_2(1/0.9)\\) additional points.

-Initially, before publication of a challenger, \\(n_C\\) is the number of traces in the test dataset and the starting date for the survival time of the first challenger is the opening date of the submission server for that target.
+The dates taken into consideration are the date/time of submission of the attack (not the time of evaluation).
-At the end of the challenge, the survival time for the last challenger ends at the closing time of the submission server.
+The accumulation of points stops when the submission server closes at the end of the challenge.

-### Point accumulation

-- The points of a team for a target is the total of the points awarded to their attacks for that target.
-- Authentication of a team or individual is done with a secret token created on the first submission.
-In case of loss, there are no recovery options.

 ## Prize